Updated: Nov 29, 2022

 Then there is also the concern about liability and the necessary precautions to take in order to avoid risk.

 Our teens will not be ready for real life if we overly focus on their safety, comfort and awesomeness instead of preparing them for the harsh realities of the real world.
-It`s important they develop a healthy sense of who they are and how they have been created to contribute to the world around them as they step out of their comfort zones and begin their life long journey.
+It`s important they develop a healthy sense of who they are in Christ (sinners who are wonderfully and fearfully made).
+Encourage them to step out of their comfort zones and begin their life into adulthood.

 "The teen years are not a vacation from responsibility.
 They are the launching pad of life."
 Alex and Brett Harris